gomorpheus/morpheus-docs/installation/messaging/messaging-config-generic.rst

          NODENAME=rabbit@rabbit-1

 |
-   To verify the name that RabbitMQ has configured **after** startup, run the following command:
+   To verify the name that RabbitMQ has configured **after startup** (steps are below), run the following command:

    .. code-block:: bash